digitalbricklayer/techteapotcom/src/content/posts/my-2023-reading-log/index.md

 <span style="color: #ff0000;">October</span>

-Fahme, Minhaz-Us-Salakeen: **How to Make a Game: Go From Idea to Publication Avoiding the Common Pitfalls Along the Way**
+Fahme, Minhaz-Us-Salakeen: **How to Make a Game: Go From Idea to Publication Avoiding the Common Pitfalls Along the Way** (non-fiction)

 Corey, James S.A.: **Leviathan Wakes**